Sr0121/BS/README.md

 # BS
-A reciting word website using Node.js
+A reciting word web using Node.js